Inaugural CoRE Event Draws Widespread Interest and Acclaim

 These and other weighty questions were discussed at length Monday afternoon, not in the halls of Congress or the Security Council of the United Nations, but in The College of Wooster’s new CoRE (Collaborative Research Environment) in Andrews Library.

-The event, which was organized by Wooster’s Center for Diversity and Global Engagement in collaboration with Great Decisions of Wayne County and the College’s Instructional and Informational Technology Department, brought students, faculty, staff, and area residents together for “As it Happens: One Year after the Arab Spring.”
+The event, which was organized by Wooster’s Center for Diversity and Inclusion in collaboration with Great Decisions of Wayne County and the College’s Instructional and Informational Technology Department, brought students, faculty, staff, and area residents together for “As it Happens: One Year after the Arab Spring.”

 The discussion between the community and foreign affairs experts Robin Wright and Rami Khouri played out both online and in the CoRE’s “Cube,” a largely glass enclosed, multi-purpose, multi-media seminar room.
 Wright, who has been a correspondent for The Washington Post, The Los Angeles Times, and The New York Times Magazine, among others, and is the author of several books, including Rock the Casbah: Rage and Rebellion Across the Islamic World, was on campus.
 Khouri, who is director of the Issam Fares Institute for Public Policy and International Affairs at the American University of Beirut and a columnist at the Beirut-based Daily Star newspaper, appeared live from Beirut via Skype.